JMorr4/Computer-Science/Contents/BlackJack Project/Iteration 3.md

 <br>

 However, I eventually managed to find a function: ```onclick()```, that allowed an event to occur if the user clicked on a shape, which was *exactly* what I wanted.
-I created two turtle squares, red and green, shoved them into the top right portion of the window, and coded in a string for each to print depending on which colour I clicked.
+I created two turtle squares, red and green, shoved them into the top left portion of the window, and coded in a string for each to print depending on which colour I clicked.
 It worked.

 I then changed the buttons to produce a different image each depending on which one I clicked.
 That also worked.